The Common App is Open! Get your application done over a weekend with the College Application Booster®.

 How to Write the MIT Essays

-Massachusetts Institute of Technology requires students to craft responses to five supplemental essay prompts for the 2023-2024 application cycle.
-The prompts address different facets of the applicant's profile: their community, academic interests, the ways in which they overcome challenges, and how they collaborate.
+Massachusetts Institute of Technology requires students to craft responses to five supplemental essay prompts for the 2024-2025 application cycle.
+The prompts address different facets of the applicant's profile: their academic interests, their community, their hobbies, the ways in which they defy expectations and overcome challenges, and how they collaborate with their peers.
 Check out our guide to learn how to write stand out responses to each prompt!

 Prompt 1: